 This goes far beyond simply establishing a company recycling program, or turning off the lights when everyone goes home.
 True sustainability comprises meeting the economic, environmental and social needs of our employees and communities, while preserving the opportunity for future generations to do the same.

-Our foundation for doing business sustainably is supported by the same three pillars that underpin everything the Company does:
+Our foundation for doing business sustainably is supported by the same three core values that underpin everything the Company does:

 When our children grow up, the world will look different than it does today.
 Simplot will be even more challenged to feed more people using less acreage, less water, and less energy.
 Whether we are feeding livestock, improving agriculture, or delivering our food products around the world, our efforts will be bigger than the challenges we face.